ambrosus/ambrosus-node-extended/README.md

 }
 ```

-Querying a not of a type, for a list of assets
+Querying events not of a type, for a list of assets
 ```
 curl -X POST http://localhost:3000/event/query \
   -H 'Content-Type: application/json' \